Business Glossary, Data Dictionary, Data Governance, Semantic Layer, Business Terms

 Understanding the Business Glossary

 A business glossary is more than a simple dictionary of terms.
 It's a living, governed repository that defines business concepts, their relationships, and their mappings to physical data assets.
-While a data dictionary focuses on technical metadata—column names, data types, and constraints—a business glossary operates at a higher abstraction level, capturing the meaning and context that data holds within your organization.
+While a data dictionary focuses on technical metadata, column names, data types, and constraints, a business glossary operates at a higher level of abstraction, capturing the meaning and context that data holds within your organization.

 For instance, "customer" might mean different things across departments.
 Marketing might define it as anyone who has engaged with promotional content, while finance considers only those who have completed a purchase.
 Without a business glossary, these inconsistencies propagate through dashboards, reports, and analytics, leading to conflicting insights and eroded trust in data.